< Back to List

 Importance: 8/10

-The other (asamprajñāta samādhi) is preceded by the practice of the cessation of mental activity, in which only latent impressions remain.
+The other (asamprajñāta samādhi) is preceded by practice of cessation, in which only latent impressions remain.

 Click to read insights...